 Planning a trip to Toronto this spring?
 In the month of May, you can expect a short, but mild spring season.
-This warmer weather means that visitors can enjoy more of the city's great outdoor offerings, such as dining al fresco or going on a walking tour of the city.
+This warmer weather means that visitors can enjoy more of the city's great outdoor offerings, such as dining al fresco on one of Toronto’s many patios, going on a walking tour of the city, or enjoying the many parks and green spaces throughout the city.

 Canada may be known for record-breaking low temperatures, but if you're visiting Toronto in May, you can expect mild weather during your stay.
 During the daytime, it will be warm, but evenings can still be chilly.